mageplaza/magento-2-share-cart/README.md

 # Magento 2 Share Cart extension

-[Mageplaza Magento 2 Share Cart Extension](https://www.mageplaza.com/magento-2-share-cart/) helps customers in sharing their shopping cart with friends and family as well.
+[Mageplaza Share Cart Extension](https://www.mageplaza.com/magento-2-share-cart/) helps customers in sharing their shopping cart with friends and family as well.
 This is a supportive method to promote store’s conversion rate via the existing users, and this can significantly contribute to the revenue of the store.

 - Share shopping cart quickly
 - Shortly review purchasing cart